Analyzing Tesla In Comparison To Competitors In Automobiles Industry - Tesla (NASDAQ:TSLA)

 -

-The company has lower gross profit of $5.05 Billion, which indicates 0.02x below the industry average.
-This potentially indicates lower revenue after accounting for production costs.
+Compared to its industry, the company has lower gross profit of $5.05 Billion, which indicates 0.02x below the industry average, potentially indicating lower revenue after accounting for production costs.

 -